sergeych/farcall/README.md

 ## News

-Since 0.3.0 farcall gem provides websocket client and server out of the box.
+0.3.0 gem provides websocket client and server out of the box.
+0.3.4 in ./javascript folder there is compatible client implementation that works in most browsers
+      with WebSocket support.
+Just add it to you web project and enjoy.

 ## Description